 Zoë Eisenman is a teacher and scholar with over 20 years’ experience leading award-winning Great Books discussion courses in Western Classics for a wide range of adult, undergraduate, and high school students — often pairing ancient and modern works “in dialogue” with one another.
 Whatever the text(s), Ms. Eisenman’s teaching focuses on close reading as the basis of an informed discussion designed to help students discover their own understanding of the work(s).
 Ms. Eisenman received her undergraduate education at Vassar College and her graduate education at the University of Chicago and is chair of the University of Chicago Basic Program of Liberal Education for Adults.

-David Shiner is a senior professor at Shimer College (“the Great Books College of Chicagoland”) where he has taught for the past 40 years and also served several terms as Dean of the College.
+David Shiner is an emeritus member of the faculty at Shimer College (now the Shimer Great Brooks School at North Central College), where he taught for 40 years and served several terms as Dean of the College.
 Throughout his career, Mr. Shiner has helped intellectually curious individuals master classic works from all areas of liberal studies — including philosophy, literature, music, sociology and biology — and he regularly receives outstanding course evaluations that emphasize both his understanding of the texts and his ability to bring out the best in students.
 Mr. Shiner brings to his classes a love of ideas and a penchant for helping adults from all walks of life develop their ability to subject every text to careful critical scrutiny.

 As a passionate lifelong learner with degrees in philosophy, computer science, law and business administration underpinning careers as an engineer and a patent attorney — as well as extensive experience governing an award-winning public library — Cari Barnes brings a wide array of knowledge and talents to her teaching.
 Ms. Barnes’ courses often push the traditional boundaries of the “liberal arts” by integrating classic texts of science, technology and law with works of philosophy and fiction.
 Ms. Barnes leads Great Books discussions in the Chicago area and is President of the Midwest Great Books Council.